Halgania solanacea

-Halgania solanacea is a species of flowering plant in the family Boraginaceae.
+Halgania solanacea is a species of flowering plant in the family Ehretiaceae.
 It is a small, perennial herb or shrub with purple-blue flowers and grows to 0.15-1 m high.
 It grows in sand, gravelly soils, rocky hillsides and dunes in Western Australia and the Northern Territory.

 Taxonomy and naming

 This species was first formally described in 1857 by Ferdinand von Mueller and the description was published in Hooker's Journal of Botany and Kew Garden Miscellany.